dhthwy/r/README.md

 And you thought that was going to help.
 LOL.
 You are such a disgusting one.

-No respectah for privacyah = no you deserve
+No respectah for privacyah = no you deserve.

+Maybe you two should have considered the impact of depriving someone of privacy.
+Idiots.
 "

+---

 "The cool thing about new things is they pay for customers.